Timmoth/ElkTest/README.md

 ### How does it work?

 ------------
-There are two main components to the Elk Tester framework:
+There are two main components to the Elk Test framework:

-- The ElkTestDevice is a Raspberry Pi Pico flashed with the ElkTester firmware, each of its GPIO pins can be used to read / write data to / from the system under test.
+- The ElkTestDevice is a Raspberry Pi Pico flashed with the ElkTest firmware, each of its GPIO pins can be used to read / write data to / from the system under test.
 One pin of which is used to reset the SUT.
 The ElkTestDevice recieves requests from the test runner over a serial connection, these requests allow the tests to set inputs / read values on the SUT.

 - The ElkApi is a dotnet minimal API configured at the start of each test that allows the SUT connected to the same local network to connect & make requests, and the tests can then assert on the requests made.